adamtilson/adamtilson.github.io/lecture/lec-11/markdown.md

 - e.g. $V = ${$x_1, x_2, x_3, x_4, x_5, x_6, ..., x_n$}
 - $E = $ { { $x_1, x_2$ }, { $x_2, x_3$ }, { $x_1, x_4$ }, ... }

+- With sets, order doesn't matter.
+Either you are in the set or not.
+- With graphs, how you draw it doesn't matter, as long as the edges and verticies match

 ---
 ## Graph Definitions
 - `Adjacent`: Two notes $x_i$ and $x_j$ are adjacent if {$x_i, x_j$}$ \in E$